 #5 Do Keep A Journal During Your Trip

-The Don’ts of Traveling on Long Term Disability
+The Don’ts of Traveling on Long-Term Disability

 #1 Don’t Trigger Surveillance

 Please don’t call the insurance company and let them know you are going on vacation.
 This will most certainly trigger surveillance.
-If they don’t do surveillance, they may dig into your claim to see if you have made any mistakes.
+If they don’t do surveillance, they may investigate your claim to see if you have made any mistakes.
 Remember, their goal is to see your claim denied or canceled.
 Unless your policy specifically tells you to notify them when you are traveling, don’t mention it.

 #2 Don’t Cancel Appointments